Lattice-Automation/seqviz/README.md

 ];
 ```

-In the example above, the foward and reverse primers of LacZ are define by the direction parameter.
-Notice that id and color could be optionally used.
+In the example above, the forward and reverse primers of LacZ are define by the direction parameter.
+Notice that color could be used optionally.

 #### `translations (=[])`